DigKleppe/ESP32Thermostat/README.md

 If it is not the same the new binary is flashed by the bootloader.

-updating SPIFFS image:
+Updating SPIFFS image:

+Copy the generated image to the build folder and change the name to CONFIG_SPIFFS_UPGRADE_FILENAME

 In the build folder a textfile CONFIG_SPIFFS_INFO_FILENAME containing only the version of the spiffs must be present.
+EG "1.2"

 if this version differs from the last flashed version the CONFIG_SPIFFS_UPGRADE_FILENAME is downloaded from the fileserver.